Impact of stellar population synthesis choices on forward modelling-based redshift distribution estimates: Description of the stellar population components

-To evaluate the impact of AGN models on the color-redshift relation, we generate four different samples of galaxies.
-In one, we modify the \textsc{Prospector-}$\beta$ prior by setting the AGN luminosity fraction to zero $f_{\mathrm{AGN}}=0$, such that no AGN emission is present.
-We label this sample as `No AGN'.
-In the other three samples, we substitute the \cite{Nenkova2008,Nenkova2008b} templates with the parametric quasar SED model presented in \cite{Temple2021}.
-This model has been calibrated using the median observed $ugrizYJHKW12$ colours of the SDSS DR16 quasar population \citep{Lyke2020} and aims to cover the full AGN contribution in the $912 \ \AA \ \le \lambda \le 30000 \ \AA$ rest-frame wavelength range.
+To evaluate the impact of AGN models on the colour-redshift relation, we generated four different samples of galaxies.
+In one, we modified the \textsc{Prospector-}$\beta$ prior by setting the AGN luminosity fraction to zero $f_{\mathrm{AGN}}=0$, such that no AGN emission is present.
+We labelled this sample as `No AGN'.
+In the other three samples, we substituted the \cite{Nenkova2008,Nenkova2008b} templates with the parametric quasar SED model presented in \cite{Temple2021}.
+This model has been calibrated using the observed $ugrizYJHKW12$ colours of the SDSS DR16 quasar population \citep{Lyke2020} and is aimed at covering the full AGN contribution in the $912 \ \AA \ \le \lambda \le 30000 \ \AA$ rest-frame wavelength range.
 It models the blue continuum in the $900 \ \AA \ \le \lambda \le 10000 \ \AA$ range due to the low-frequency tail of the direct emission from the accretion disc, the emission from the hot dust torus in the $10000 \ \AA \ \le \lambda \le 30000 \ \AA$ range, the Balmer continuum at $\sim 3000 \ \AA$, the broad and narrow emission lines in the optical/UV region, and the Lyman-absorption suppression, which has the effect of setting the model flux to zero at all wavelengths below the Lyman limit at $\lambda_{\mathrm{LLS}} = 912 \ \AA$.